marwahaha/utl-SAS-Guru-Dec-2018-Toronto-Meetup-Video/README.md

         1. Hitting a mouse button
         2. Hitting a Function key
-        3. Typing the key abreviation (command macro) on the clean command line.
+        3. Typing the key abbreviation (command macro) on the clean command line.

     Obs    KEY        LEN    VAL